 To balance this out, you’ll want to wash your beard with shampoo once a week or every two weeks.
 Use a high-quality shampoo and stay away from harsh detergents when possible; just look over the ingredients on the label.

 Remember, most shampoos are designed for the scalp; the same can be said about soaps and body wash for the body.

 Be selective in what you buy and avoid soap and body wash all together when it comes to washing your beard.

 Conditioner is critical, yet it’s often overlooked.
-Once the beard has been shampooed you need to give it a bit of nourishment back.
-The oils in conditioner will leave behind a smooth, protective layer over the hair, making it feel smooth and appear shinny.
+Once the beard has been shampooed, you need to give it a bit of nourishment back.
+The oils in conditioner will leave behind a smooth, protective layer over the hair, making it feel smooth and appear shiny.

 It also strengthens the cuticle to help fight and prevent unwanted tangles.
-As an added plus the coating also helps to retain moisture and reduce static electricity.
+The coating also helps to retain moisture and reduce static electricity.

-Before you pick up the brush you’ll want to comb through your beard while it’s still wet.
-(After the shower) This helps remove any excessive hairs that may be damaged and at the end of their lifecycle.
+Before you pick up the brush, you’ll want to comb through your beard while it’s still wet.
+(After the shower) This helps remove any excess hairs that may be damaged and at the end of their lifecycle.